cytix-software/AppSec-Detection-Framework/README.md

    - The index of proof of concepts will be hosted on `localhost:3000`
    - Point your scanner to this URL to crawl all available PoCs

+#### Management Interface

+Pocman now includes a web-based management interface that allows you to control the test batches through a browser:

+1. Access the management interface at `http://localhost:3001` while Pocman is running
+2. Use the control buttons to:
+   - Navigate to the next batch
+   - Return to the previous batch
+   - Stop the current batch
+   - Start the current batch
+   - Restart the current batch
+3. View the current batch status

 For more information, run:
 ```sh
 bun install && ./pocman.ts --help